 Native Counselling Services of Alberta and the City of Edmonton have partnered to develop this site.
-Construction is from May 2017 to May 2018.
-Estimated opening day will be Spring 2019.
+Construction is from May 2019 to May 2020.
+Estimated opening day will be fall of 2020.
 Click here to visit the City of Edmonton’s Kihciy Askiy website

 A first of its kind in Canada, Kihciy Askiy will provide a place where the diversity of indigenous cultures can practice ceremonies and prayer, a place where youth and families can access cultural resources, and a place where Edmontonians can learn about the traditions of Indigenous people.
 This will provide a much needed resource for Edmonton’s growing Indigenous population and a place for Indigenous people to reconnect with their identity, spirit, and purpose.

 Sweat lodges have been a long standing tradition for First Nations throughout North America and they serve many functions for Indigenous people today.
 The sweat lodge ceremony cleans and heals the body.
 It heals the mind – bringing clarity – and it is often a testing place, offering a rite of passage where a participant can demonstrate endurance, strength and courage.

 Sweat lodges are also holy places where Indigenous people can renew their deep connection to the universe and to the spirit realm as well as gain teachings from elders